AbuAwn/eLTL-master/README.md

 Until        | U            | Or

 ## Example
-An interval that begins with "1" and ends with "3", and contains at least "2":
+For all intervals that begin with "1" and ends with "3" musy contain at least one "2":
 <p align="center">
   ◻<sub>[p,q]</sub> ◇<sub>[r]</sub> True
 </p>